-AP English Language and Composition & 11th grade English Teacher — Lewisville, TX
+AP English Language and Composition & Senior English Teacher — Lewisville, TX

-Advocating for choice reading and authentic writing in all English classes — because choice matters.
-Many administrators and teachers make the move to readers and writers workshop for their students who struggle because they know when children are readers they are better thinkers and better writers.
+Advocating for authentic reading and writing instruction in all English classes — because choice in books and topics matters.
+Many administrators and teachers make the move to readers-writers workshop for their students who struggle because they know when children are readers they are usually better thinkers and better writers.
 Often, they are better citizens.
 Imagine the possibilities if we transform instruction by moving to readers and writers workshop for our proficient and advanced students, too.
-A workshop pedagogy works in ALL classrooms, gen ed, honors, AP.
+A workshop, student-centered, inquiry-based pedagogy that allows students to grow into their identities as readers and writers works in ALL classrooms for all students, ELL, G/T, gen ed, honors, and AP.
 I know.
 I’ve done it, and I write at this blog to help other teachers do it, too.
+How can we help?

-National Writing Project / North Star of Texas Writing Project/ National Council of Teachers of English, Chair Nominating Committee 2015-2016 / Texas Council of Teachers of English Language Arts/ North Texas Council of Teachers of English Language Arts, President 2015-2016
+National Writing Project / North Star of Texas Writing Project/ National Council of Teachers of English, Chair Nominating Committee 2015-2016 / Texas Council of Teachers of English Language Arts/ North Texas Council of Teachers of English Language Arts, President 2015-2016/International Reading Association

 Adams, M., Rasmussen, A., & Cato, H. (2011, Summer).
 An Educational Chop Shop (Nothing Illegal – Just a a Classroom Overhaul): Moving Learning for the Grade to Learning for Life.
 English in Texas, 41.1, 50-56.

 Goodreads Amy Rasmussen